-NOT CURRENTLY MEETING: Selected Fridays, 12:00-1:15 pm on Zoom.
+Selected Fridays, 12:00-1:15 pm in ISPS Room A002 at 77 Prospect Street.
 This workshop is focused on political behavior broadly considered and invites speakers from a range of social science fields.
 The series is sponsored by the ISPS Center for the Study of American Politics and The Whitney and Betty MacMillan Center for International and Area Studies at Yale with support from the Edward J. and Dorothy Clarke Kempf Fund.
 Please link here to subscribe.
-(The Fall 2021 Schedule is unavailable at this time.)
+(The Fall 2022 Schedule is unavailable at this time.)

-Most Wednesdays, 12:00-1:15 pm in a hybrid format.
+Most Wednesdays, 12:00-1:15 pm in ISPS Room A002 at 77 Prospect Street.
 Sponsored jointly by the Institution for Social and Policy Studies (ISPS) and the Center for the Study of American Politics, each seminar features a presentation of current political science research by leading scholars in the field of American politics including distinguished faculty from other institutions, research fellows of the CSAP, and Ph.D. candidates at Yale.
 Please link here to subscribe.

-Selected Mondays from 11:40 am to 12:55 pm in a hybrid format.
+Selected Mondays from 11:40 am to 12:55 pm in ISPS Room A002 at 77 Prospect Street.
 This workshop is a new interdisciplinary seminar series featuring speakers of broad appeal in the social sciences who use computational techniques to analyze big data for research into human behavior.
 This workshop is cosponsored by the Center for the Study of American Politics (CSAP) and the Yale School of Management (SOM) with support from the Initiative for Leadership and Organization at SOM.
 Please link here to subscribe.

 NOT CURRENTLY MEETING: Selected Fridays, 12:00-1:15 pm, 77 Prospect Street, Room A001.
 The ISPS Experiments Workshop is an opportunity for faculty and students from Yale and neighbouring schools (Columbia, NYU, etc.) to present their research and get feedback on works in progress.
 The focus is on research that involves lab, survey, field, and natural experiments as well as methodological works that improve the design and analysis of experiments.
 As ISPS is an interdisciplinary organization, we welcome speakers and attendees from a variety of social science disciplines.

-Selected Thursdays, 12:00-1:15 pm on Zoom.
+Selected Thursdays, 12:00-1:15 pm in ISPS Room A002 at 77 Prospect Street.
 This workshop features cutting-edge research engaged in developing and employing quantitative methods in the social sciences.
 The workshop will host prominent and up-and-coming scholars in a variety of disciplines, who will present work on a range of topics including experimental design, causal identification in observational studies, text analysis, and election forensics.
 The series is being sponsored by the ISPS Center for the Study of American Politics and The Whitney and Betty MacMillan Center for International and Area Studies at Yale with support from the Edward J. and Dorothy Clarke Kempf Fund.
 Please link here to subscribe.

-Tuesdays, 4:15-6:00 pm on Zoom.
+Tuesdays at 4:15-6:00 pm in RKZ Room 202 at 115 Prospect Street.
 This workshop provides an informal, interdisciplinary forum for the presentation of work in progress.
 The workshop features papers by Yale faculty members, visiting scholars, and graduate students in the fields of political philosophy, social theory, ethics, intellectual history, and related disciplines.
 Papers are distributed in advance when available and participants come prepared to discuss them in detail.

 Dates vary.
 The Animal Ethics group at the Yale Bioethics Center was formed in response to two phenomena: 1) the moral imperative to reassess the human treatment of other animals, and 2) the theoretical challenge to give nonhuman animals their due in ethics.